mahdieh1/PeakCNV/README.md

 | :---: | :---: | :---: | :---: |
 | 1 | 6742281 | 6742903 | sa321 |

 Please put input files (case.bed and control.bed) in the working directory.
-If your CNV list contains chr X or Y, please put it 23,24.
+If your CNV list contains chr X or Y, please replace them with 23,24.

 #### Output files: ####

 1. CNVRs (Step1.bed):